-- a.
+a.
 Each PhD candidate will orally defend the results and findings of their research project.
-This oral defense will occur no later than 25 days before the June commencement ceremony in order to participate.
+This oral defense will occur no later than 25 days before the commencement ceremony (graduation).
 The student will be approved to give their oral defense once their Dissertation Chair and research guidance committee has had adequate time to review the student's preliminary dissertation and have determined that the student has demonstrated an adequate understanding of their research to successfully defend their study.
-The Dissertation Chair will work with the Program Manager and Program Director to schedule the oral defense once the PhD student has successfully presented their oral defense to her/his Dissertation Chair and dissertation guidance committee.
-The PhD candidate will work with the Program Manager to schedule a room for the oral defense, to format and print announcement posters, and to send out public notices via email.
-The PhD candidate will perform a minimum of two (2) practice Dissertation Defenses to their dissertation guidance committee.
-If it is determined that the student is not adequately prepared, an alternate date will be selected for the defense. - b.
-Announcement Posters: After the Program Manager prints the oral defense announcement posters, it is the responsibility of the PhD candidate to post these announcements in the SAHP building (Nichol Hall). - c.
+The Dissertation Chair will work with the Program Coordinator and Program Director to schedule the oral defense once the PhD student has successfully presented their oral defense to her/his Dissertation Chair and dissertation guidance committee.
+The PhD candidate will work with the Program Coordinator to schedule a room for the oral defense, to format and print announcement posters, and to send out public notices via email.

+- b.
+Announcement Posters: After the program coordinator prints the oral defense announcement posters, it is the responsibility of the PhD candidate to post these announcements in the SAHP. - c.
 At the conclusion of the presentation, the floor will be opened for questions from the general audience and the research guidance committee.
-Once these questions have been satisfied, the audience will be excused, and the candidate's dissertation guidance committee members will meet privately with the PhD candidate.
+Once these questions have been satisfied, the audience will be excused and the candidate's dissertation guidance committee members will meet privately with the PhD candidate.
 At this time the guidance committee may ask additional questions, request further clarification, and inquire into plans for publishing the research in peer-reviewed journals.
 The Program Director and the Department Chair may be present during this portion of the defense. - d.
 Then the candidate will be excused and the entire dissertation guidance committee, if present, will determine if the candidate demonstrated competency in their research area consistent with a candidate of a research-oriented doctorate degree in a timely manner.
 The dissertation guidance committee may assign additional edits or study-related clarification at this time as deemed appropriate and necessary. - e.
-If the decision is positive the guidance committee members will sign the "Faculty of Graduate Studies Form D, Statement of Completion of Requirements for f.
+If the decision is positive the guidance committee members will sign the "Faculty of Graduate Studies Form D, Certification of Completion of Requirements for Degree" with assurances that the final corrections or clarifications of the dissertation will be made according to the committee's recommendations. - f.
 If the decision is that the candidate has failed to pass the oral dissertation defense the guidance committee will so inform the candidate and will file with the Program Director, and on occasions the dean of FGS, a written analysis of the candidate's performance with a plan and timetable for remediation or other course of action.
 The student will receive a copy of the guidance committee's decision, analysis and recommendations.
 Recall: The candidate must successfully defend their dissertation a minimum of 25 days before the end of the contemplated quarter of graduation (spring quarter).
 Failure to do so will result in the PhD candidate not being able to participate in the commencement ceremony.